dukescript/appium-demo/README.md

     mvn install

-The application should build, and the integration test should succeed.#
+The application should build, and the integration test should succeed.

 ## How does it work in my application?

-The important parts to make it work in your application is to enable web debugging in Android WebViews.
+The most important step to make it work in your own application is to enable web debugging in Android WebViews.
 This is done via:

              WebView.setWebContentsDebuggingEnabled(true);

+You need to do that, before the the DukeScript Android Presenter launches the WebView containing your view.
+By default your application class (AndroidMain in the Maven Archetypes) is invoked after that.
-You can do that by [starting the application from your own Activity](http://www.dukescript.com/best/practices/2015/11/20/AndroidBoot.html).
+But luckily you can [change the boot sequence and start the application from your own Activity](http://www.dukescript.com/best/practices/2015/11/20/AndroidBoot.html).
 Add something like this to your AndroidMain: